epicbg/epic-ui/CONTRIBUTING.md

 # Contributing to EPIC-UI

 Thank to everyone who wants to help build this awesome framework.
 This file will introduce you to the project guidelines.
-If you have questions or you dont understand something join the team's slack https://epic-uiworkspace.slack.com/ .
+If you have questions or you dont understand something, join the team's slack by sending your email to zhoraygevorgyan@epicweb.bg and you will get invite.
 There is always someone online to guide you if you don't understand something or have more questions.

 ## Understanding what is EPIC-UI framework